 When feeding your puppy or dog put the food into three different portions and three different bowls.
 Ask your dog to sit before you give the food.
 Then put one bowl down, wait for your dog to finish then the next and so on until the dog has eaten all three bowls.
-This teaches the dog that you control their food intake.
+This teaches the dog that you provide the food and that you being around when they are eating is actually a positive thing.
 Repeat this for a few days.

-Next you can begin putting a quarter of the dog’s food in the bowl, once the dog has finished it you can then add another quarter and so on until you have fed the dog.
-Do not touch the dog when you are doing this, it will teach your dog their space will not be invaded yet you will giving them more food, allowing them to make a positive association between you being near them and food being constantly put in the bowl.
+Next you can begin putting a quarter of the dog’s food in the bowl, once your dog has finished it you can then add another quarter and so on until you have fed the dog.
+Do not touch your dog when you are doing this, it will teach your dog their space will not be invaded yet, when you do approach you will giving them more food, allowing them to make a positive association between you being near them and food being constantly put in the bowl.
 Feeding the dogs treats whilst praising your dog is good to build up a sense of trust between you both.
 Once you notice your dog is becoming more relaxed around their food you can teach them to lift their head up whilst eating to give them an extra tasty treat.
 This will help break the cycle of obsession of the food in their bowl.

 Things to avoid when feeding your dog